This post was last updated on February 17th, 2021 at 12:47 pm

 Take Long Breaks

 I’m not saying that take a break is a mistake.
-I’m saying that taking a month or weeks or even a year from blogging is NO NO NO!
+I’m saying that taking break for a month or weeks or even a year from blogging is NO NO NO!
 These few days I’m taking a break from posting on my blog because life happens.
 Life problems, struggle keeping up with current situations, and so on.

 BUT, a break that long will only bring harm to everything you’ve already worked so hard for.
 Even when you feel like you’ve made no progress or just a little progress, you actually have!